 - 4.32 kW photovoltaic installation on the roof of Benedum Hall – Installed in 2012, this array is for research purposes, including 18 solar photovoltaic (PV) panels at different tilts (25 degrees and 45 degrees) and positioned in 3 directions (East, South, and West).
 It generally produces ~4,000 kWh annually; check out real-time generation data of electricity from this array.

 - Pitt Bradford’s McDowell Hall has a had a 2.6 kW solar installation since 2014, which currently produces ~2,500 kWh annually.

-- Energy Innovation Center ~50 kW array installed in Spring 2020 to serve Pitt Energy GRID Institute for Electric Power Technologies Laboratory research (in Pittsburgh’s Crawford-Roberts neighborhood).
+- Energy Innovation Center ~50 kW array installed in Spring 2020 to serve the Pitt Energy GRID Institute‘s Electric Power Technologies Laboratory research (in Pittsburgh’s Lower Hill District).

 Directly Purchased Renewables

 The University of Pittsburgh currently procures ~11% of its electricity as 100% renewables through structured retail contracts that include unbundled RECs.
 Beginning in 2019, Pitt’s first 100% renewables contract was for a small electricity portfolio that represents ~4% of the University’s annual electricity usage; in mid-2020, Pitt committed another ~7% of its electricity usage to 100% renewables via a separate contract.